Jonathan2251/lbt/source/lld.rst

 write documents like this book.
 This book document uses sphinx tool just like the llvm development team.
 Sphinx uses restructured text format here [#]_ [#]_ [#]_.
-Appendix A tell you how to install sphinx tool.
+Appendix A of lbd book tell you how to install sphinx tool.
 Documentation work will help yourself to re-examine your software and make your program better in structure, reliability and more important "Extend your code to somewhere you didn't expect".